Reversible Graph Neural Network-based Reaction Distribution Learning for Multiple Appropriate Facial Reactions Generation: The proposed approach

 \subsection{Appropriate facial reaction distribution learning}

-Our facial reaction distribution generation strategy aims to address the ``one-to-many mapping'' problem occurring in FRG models' training (i.e., one input speaker behaviour corresponds to multiple appropriate facial reaction labels) by re-formulating it as a ``one-to-one mapping'' problem (i.e., one input speaker behaviour corresponds to one distribution representing multiple appropriate facial reactions).
+Our appropriate facial reaction distribution learning (AFRDL) strategy aims to address the ``one-to-many mapping'' problem occurring in FRG models' training (i.e., one input speaker behaviour corresponds to multiple appropriate facial reaction labels) by re-formulating it as a ``one-to-one mapping'' problem (i.e., one input speaker behaviour corresponds to one distribution representing multiple appropriate facial reactions).
+To enforce the \textbf{Cognitive Processor} accurately predicting the distribution of all appropriate facial reactions in response to each input speaker behaviour, we apply our REGNN to learn an appropriate real facial reaction distribution graph representation $Z_L(B_S^{t_1,t_2})$ for each speaker behaviour $B_S^{t_1,t_2}$, representing the distribution of all real facial reactions that are appropriate for responding to $B_S^{t_1,t_2}$.
+The obtained distributions are then treated as the targets to supervise the training process of the \textbf{Cognitive Processor}.
+Here, the appropriate real facial reactions for responding to each speaker behaviour are defined based on the automatic and objective labelling strategy provided in \cite{song2023multiple}.

-As shown in Fig. \ref{fig:Distribution}, given an audio-visual speaker behaviour $B_S^{t_1,t_2} = \{A_S^{t_1,t_2}, F_S^{t_1,t_2} \}$, and its corresponding multiple appropriate real facial reactions $F_L(B_S^{t_1, t_2})$ expressed by human listeners of the training set, we first construct a set of real facial reaction graph representations $G_L(B_S^{t_1,t_2}) = \{g_L(B_S^{t_1,t_2})_1, \cdots, g_L(B_S^{t_1,t_2})_M \}$ to represent all appropriate real facial reactions defined by $F_L(B_S^{t_1, t_2})$, where each node in a graph representation describes a facial attribute time-series and each edge explicitly describes the relationship between a pair of nodes.
-At the same time, the presence of each directed edge and its multi-dimensional edge feature is also defined by a MEFL block.
-Since these representations have the same property, i.e., each describes an appropriate facial reaction in response to $B_S^{t_1,t_2}$, we hypothesize that they are drawn from the same distribution.
-Subsequently, we train the REGNN by enforcing it to map all appropriate real facial reaction graph representations in response to the same speaker behaviour onto a 'ground-truth' (GT) real appropriate facial reaction distribution $Z_L(B_S^{t_1,t_2})$ as:
+As shown in Fig. \ref{fig:Distribution}, given an audio-visual speaker behaviour $B_S^{t_1,t_2} = \{A_S^{t_1,t_2}, F_S^{t_1,t_2} \}$, and its corresponding multiple appropriate real facial reactions $F_L(B_S^{t_1, t_2})$ expressed by human listeners in the training set, we first construct a set of real facial reaction graph representations $G_L(B_S^{t_1,t_2}) = \{g_L(B_S^{t_1,t_2})_1, \cdots, g_L(B_S^{t_1,t_2})_M \}$ that represent all appropriate real facial reactions defined by $F_L(B_S^{t_1, t_2})$, where each node in a graph representation describes a facial attribute time-series and each multi-dimensional edge feature defined by the MEFL explicitly describes the relationship between a pair of nodes.
+Since all graphs in $G_L(B_S^{t_1,t_2})$ have a common property, i.e., all of them describe appropriate facial reactions in response to $B_S^{t_1,t_2}$, we hypothesize that they are drawn from the same distribution.
+Subsequently, we train the REGNN by enforcing it to map all appropriate real facial reaction graph representations in response to the same speaker behaviour onto a ``ground-truth'' (GT) real appropriate facial reaction distribution $Z_L(B_S^{t_1,t_2})$ as: